AndrewConway/ConcreteSTV/ElectionRules.md

 that my interpretation precludes just as valid other interpretations which are likely to result in different candidates being elected.
-After writing my interpretation, the NSWEC published the transcript of distribution of preferences, from which I was able to work out my interpretation of their interpretation, which is now also in the above link
+After writing my interpretation, the NSWEC published the transcript of distribution of preferences, from which I was able to work out my interpretation of their interpretation, which is now also in the above link.

+Note that rule (7)(4)(a), `...
+The surplus fraction is equal to the resulting fraction or (if the fraction exceeds 1) to 1,` is unambiguous but is not reasonable, as the _resulting fraction_ may be negative, which causes all sorts of problems.
+This situation did not happen to come up in the 2021 election, so I cannot say whether the NSWEC chose to obey the literal legislation or to set the surplus fraction to 1 if the resulting fraction were negative.
+For this reason I have make rules that cover both cases.

 - **NSWLocalGov2021** My interpretation, for what it is worth
-- **NSWECLocalGov2021** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections.
+- **NSWECLocalGov2021** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections, assuming they didn't take (7)(4)(a) literally
+- **NSWECLocalGov2021Literal** My interpretation of the rules used by the NSWEC for the 2021 NSW local government elections, assuming they did take (7)(4)(a) literally.
+This can result in candidates getting negative tallies or more candidates than there are vacancies going over quota.

 ## NSW Legislative council